dgsmith1988/Chord-Scale-Generator/README.md

 Code is also included to enforce the range conditions based on arbitary ranges or pre-defined string ranges.
 This makes it so only one voicing for each chord will appear in the cycle and you won't get any voicing being an octave higher/lower than any other.
 The range restrictions aren't mandatory and theoretically could be adapted for any other instrument (stringed or not) beyond the guitar as they're currently written for.

-Output files are MusicXML so you need something like MuseScore to read them.
+Output files are MusicXML so you need something like [MuseScore](https://musescore.org/) to read them.
+The code also makes heavy use of the [music21](https://web.mit.edu/music21/) library.

 # Theory
 So how does this work?
 All the software really does is repeatedly apply a series of voice leading patterns to produce different types of chord progressions.
 The default progressions are classified by the root motion between successive chords (but could be expanded to any set of criteria if desired).
 In a cycle 2 progression the root motion occurs in seconds.
 In a cycle 4 progression the root motion occurs in 5ths.
 You can have cycle 2, 3, 4, 5, 6, or 7 progressions (as those are all the basic distances for the intervals).